nhairlahovic-evoila/mutation-testing/README.md

 PITest provides options to customize testing, such as limiting mutants per class with `maxMutationsPerClass`.
 For more details, refer to the official [Maven quickstart guide](https://pitest.org/quickstart/maven/).

+### Using Mutation Testing in Build Pipelines

+Integrating mutation testing into build pipelines can enhance test quality by ensuring that changes in the codebase are adequately validated.
+Tools like PITest can be configured to run as part of Continuous Integration (CI) processes, automatically generating mutation reports after each build.

+Mutation testing is naturally resource and time-intensive.
+It requires executing a large number of tests for each mutation introduced, which can significantly increase the overall build time.
+As a result, it’s essential to strategically decide where and when to use mutation testing, focusing on critical areas of the codebase to maximize its benefits.

+The author of PITest recommends a more targeted approach to mutation testing.
+Instead of running it against the entire codebase in a CI job—which can become resource-intensive as the codebase grows—run it frequently on the code you are actively working on during development.
+This can be done locally or integrated into pull requests using tools like [arcmutate](https://www.arcmutate.com/).
+For a detailed guide, refer to the author's blog post: [Don't Let Your Code Dry](https://blog.pitest.org/dont-let-your-code-dry/).

+### Conclusion

+Mutation testing is a great tool for detecting defects in code, ensuring that tests validate actual behavior effectively.
+It is not a replacement for code coverage but a complementary method.
+Use it wisely, as it can be resource-intensive, and focus on critical areas to maximize its benefits.